Thinai Payasam Recipe (Foxtail Millet Payasam)

 Soak The Millet

 Step 1: Add ยผ cup foxtail millet to a fine strainer and rinse under water.
-Transfer the millet to a bowl and soak in ยฝ cup of water.
+Transfer the millet to a bowl and soak it in water.

 Make Jaggery Syrup